MotionSpell/subtitle-live-inserter/README.md

 ## Interactive shell

+As of version 18, use the ```-i``` or ```--shell``` to enable the interactive shell.

-As of version 18, type 'help' in the terminal to list the available commands.
-The goal is to dynamically the tool.
+When enabled type 'help' in the terminal to list the available commands.
+The goal is to dynamically control the tool with minimal impact on the output session.

 ## Technical details